What organizational design challenges will retailers face in 2021?

 A good example of not doing this is Peloton.
 Demand for their connected exercise bikes exploded during the first lockdown, but the company failed to capitalize on it because of its organizational structure and unresponsive supply chain.

-In summary, perhaps the main challenge for retailers in the coming year will be adapting to continued changes in consumer behaviour, whether that means cost cutting, reorganizing or managing growth.
+In summary, perhaps the main challenge for retailers in the coming year will be adapting to continued changes in consumer behavior, whether that means cost-cutting, reorganizing or managing growth.
 For those having to adapt, it’s about understanding what’s going on in the market and being able to translate that into an integrated organizational design that doesn’t overburden the management structure.

 The key to organizational planning, for high street retailers in particular, will be fast decision-making based on data.
 Guessing at headcount requirements using footfall forecasts at a time when margins are so thin could have severe business implications.
 With the world as it now is, getting retail right has never been more important than it is now.
 And getting organizational design right will give retailers a firm foundation to make it through to the other side.